dvcorreia/greenscale/services/search/README.md

 # Search REST Service

 This service provides an __API__ to search for sensors, beds and greenhouses.
-The service comunicates with the __greenhouse__ service and to gatther the data and parce it, providing it's services throught a __REST__ API.
+The service communicates with the __greenhouse__ service and to gather the data and parse it, providing it's services through a __REST__ API.

 ## Operation

 > At this point, the API only provides the search of __sensors__ providing a `username` and `uuid`.
 This will be fixed in version `0.1.0`.

-The service receives the resquest and sends a request to the __greenhouse__ service, that gives the data asked back.
+The service receives the request and sends a request to the __greenhouse__ service, that gives the data asked back.
 The data is then searched and returned.
 There is no access to the main database in this service.
-Depeding on changes in the arquitecture, in the future it might have.
+Depending on changes in the architecture, in the future it might have.

 ## Endpoints